jancumps/pio_stepper_lib/README.md

 ## toolchain requirements:
 - CMake 3.28 or higher
 - GCC 14.2.1 or higher
-- tested with Pico C SDK 2.1.1
+- Pico C SDK 2.1.1
-- tested with Pico 1
+- tested with Pico 1 and Pico-W